Bow And Rifle Hunting

 Our hunting packages contains no hidden costs.

-All hunters are met by Jacques himself upon arrival at the airport and are returned there upon completion of the Safari.
+All hunters are met upon arrival at the airport and are returned there upon completion of the Safari.

 Jaquandi Safaris encourage the use of humane hunting methods, which can be attained by; the fitness of the hunter, his knowledge of his own capabilities and that of his preferred and chosen weapon.